-- heavy periods from menarche

-- family history of HMB and surgery for HMB

-- · history of unexpected bleeding after routine operations, childbirth or tooth extractions

-- bruising easily.
+- heavy periods from menarche - family history of surgery for heavy menstrual bleeding - history of unexpected bleeding after routine operations, childbirth or tooth extractions - · bruising easily.

 If a woman is suspected of having a bleeding disorder then she needs to be referred to a haematologist for a diagnosis, which is best done in non-pregnant women who are not taking any hormonal contraception.
 Once a diagnosis is made the normal range of treatments for periods can be offered.